 A. The society shall be the sole judge of the moral, ethical and professional qualifications requisite for admission to, or continuation as a member of the Society.

-B. There are six types of membership classifications:
+B. There are seven types of membership classifications:

 1. A. Active Membership in the Society is available to all licensed health professionals practicing in the United States.
 The applicant should also have completed an approved introductory course in homeopathy or plan to attend one in the future.
 The Society encourages all members to become certified through appropriate certifying bodies, e.g. ABHT, CHC, DHANP, etc.

 B. Active Membership in the society is also available to non-licensed health professionals who are legally allowed to practice in California and have passed the Council for Homeopathic Certification (CHC) examination.

 C. Active Membership in the Society is also available to non-USA licensed health professionals residing in the United States who have a valid license to practice homeopathy in their country of residence and /or at least 500 hours homeopathic training [lectures, video, etc.] and 2 years clinical experience.

 Active members are able to hold office and vote, and be listed in the CHMS Membership Directory.

 2. Affiliate Membership is available to all persons whose professional activities involve a specialized contribution to Homeopathic medicine and are currently living in the United States.
 Affiliate members do not hold office or vote, but receive all other membership benefits.